aniluluturk/kg-courier/README.md

 # kg-courier

-a mock-up courier tracking (path/stop and route display) application, previously prepared for an interview.
+a mock-up courier tracking (path/stop and route display) application, previously prepared for a coding interview.

 uses: nodejs, angularjs, jade and available mongodb connection in localhost.